 The purpose of the Texas Tech Health Sciences Center School of Pharmacy Honor Council is to serve as student and faculty representatives who foster and uphold the School of Pharmacy Code of Professional and Academic Conduct.
 The Honor Council also serves to promote integrity as well as develop a culture of honesty and student accountability within the school and their respective classes.
 The Honor Council will convene and provide rulings over student violations of the Code of Professional and Academic Conduct and to promote integrity and accountability.
-The Honor Council will provide recommended sanctions when a rules violation has been committed and submit summary reports directly to the Dean of the School of Pharmacy as well as report back to their classes. http://www.ttuhsc.edu/sop/administration/policies/documents/SOP_OP_77.P.27_School_of_Pharmacy Honor_Council.pdf
+The Honor Council will provide recommended sanctions when a rules violation has been committed and submit summary reports directly to the Dean of the School of Pharmacy as well as report back to their classes. https://hscweb.ttuhsc.edu/pharmacy/documents/administration/policies/SOP\OP\77.P.27\School\of\Pharmacy\Honor\Council.pdf